-We’ve tried to answer some of the most frequently asked questions we’re receiving below, but announcements are being made almost daily, and developments depend on the prevalence of COVID-19 nationally.
+We’ve tried to answer some of the most frequently asked questions we’re receiving below, but announcements are being made daily, and developments depend on the prevalence of COVID-19 nationally.

 We’ll do our best to keep this information as up-to-date as possible, but do please remember to check travel, accommodation and touring provider websites and social media for more information.

 Yes, you can travel to Orkney.
 According to the Scottish Government’s Route Map, self-catering properties without shared facilities can open from 3rd July, and all holiday accommodation can open from 15th July – subject to following relevant guidance.

 Many accommodation providers in Orkney are open for business, but inevitably some will remain closed.
 Others may open after 15th July, so please check with individual providers to confirm.
 You can search for accommodation options via Orkney.com.